Add Decorative Fencing to Your Home for Instant Curb Appeal!

 Fencing is usually considered first for its practicality to either keep people and animals in safely or to keep them out.
 But decorative fencing is a component of landscaping that homeowners often overlook or defer to a later date, either because of the initial cost or because an existing and functional perimeter exists, however unsightly.

-Depending on the overall vision a homeowner has for their property, decorative fencing can provide both utilitarian uses as well as visual appeal.
+Depending on the overall vision a homeowner has for their property, decorative fencing can provide both utilitarian uses as well as visual appeal when it comes time to sell your home.

 Before starting with the fun part of choosing a style and color, read MilitaryByOwner’s short post about keeping neighbors happy and installing a fence according to local law and neighborhood rules.
 An incorrect fence placement could easily require a second install, or worse, a property line law suit.